kubernetes/community/sig-storage/volume-plugin-faq.md

 **What is the Container Storage Interface (CSI)?**

 Container Storage Interface (CSI) is a standardized mechanism for Container Orchestration Systems (COs), including Kubernetes, to expose arbitrary storage systems to containerized workloads.
-CSI is planned as the primary volume plugin system for Kubernetes.
+CSI is planned to become the primary volume plugin system for Kubernetes.
 It was introduced in Kubernetes 1.9 as alpha.
 There are plans to promote it to beta in the 1.10 to 1.11 timeframe.

 For more information about CSI, see: